rfordatascience/tidytuesday/data/2019/2019-12-17/readme.md

 # Adoptable dogs

-This week’s data is from [The Pudding](https://github.com/the-pudding/data/blob/master/dog-shelters/README.md).
+This week's data is from [The Pudding](https://github.com/the-pudding/data/blob/master/dog-shelters/README.md).
 The data was cleaned, collected and story written by [Amber Thomas](https://twitter.com/proquesasker), with design by [Sacha Maxim](https://twitter.com/sacha_maxim).

 Their article [Finding Forever Homes](https://pudding.cool/2019/10/shelters/) examines data on all adoptable dogs from [Petfinder.com](https://www.petfinder.com/) in the USA on `2019-09-20`.